Diffusion-based Graph Generative Methods: Applications

-The first diffusion-based method for {\itshape de novo} 3D molecule design is EDM \cite{edm_22_hoogeboom}.
+\textbf{3D Molecule Design.} The first diffusion-based method for {\itshape de novo} 3D molecule design is EDM \cite{edm_22_hoogeboom}.
 It operates on the continuous Cartesian coordinates and discrete atomic number in the denoising process.
 The design of transition kernel follows EGNN \cite{egnn_21_satorras}, which is an E(n) equivariant graph neural network.
 EDM shows superior performance compared to previous methods in generating medium size molecules.
 MDM \cite{mdm_22_huang} introduces dual equivariant score neural networks, leveraging two SchNets \cite{schnet_17_schutt} to capture global and local inter-atomic relationships, respectively.
 Additionally, latent variables are integrated into the diffusion and reverse process to encourage full exploration.
 Experimental results show that MDM performs better in large-size molecule generation.
 The model built by Wu et al. \cite{diffpg_22_wu} employs SGM instead of DDPM.
 The author propose a handful of energy function for integrating physical and statistical prior knowledge.
-MiDi \cite{midi_23_vignac} design the reverse kernel named rEGNNs and directly predicts the existence of bonds rather than using predetermined rules.
-This allows for the simultaneous generation of 2D molecule graphs and their corresponding conformers, resulting in enhanced stability of bonds and validity of molecules.
 GCDM \cite{gcdm_23_morehead} achieves geometry-completion through GCPNET, a graph neural network with similar geometry learning philosophy as ColfNet \cite{colfnet_22_du}.
 JODO \cite{jodo_23_huang} is able to jointly generate 2D molecule graphs and 3D conformations.
 DiffLinker \cite{difflinker_22_igashov} introduces diffusion models to molecular linker design.
 The architecture of denoising kernel is similar to EDM \cite{edm_22_hoogeboom}.
 SILVR \cite{silvr_23_runcie} is conditioned on EDM \cite{edm_22_hoogeboom} for fragement merging and linker generation.
 The model is able to explore new chemical space with ideal conditions cheaply.
 Research by Arts et al. \cite{dff_23_arts} leverage SGMs and force field to learn coarse-grained molecular dynamics.
 HierDiff \cite{hierdiff_23_qiang} first generates fragment representations instead of deterministic fragment, and then construct atom-level 3D structures.
-Unlike other studies that perform diffusion on feature and position space, GeoLDM \cite{geoldm_23_xu} maps molecule geometries into latent space and generate samples by decoding latent features predicted by the diffusion model.
+Unlike other studies that perform diffusion on feature and position space, GeoLDM \cite{geoldm_23_xu} and LDM-3DG \cite{ldm3dg_24_you} map molecule geometries into latent space and performs diffusion process in latent space.
+GFMDiff \cite{gfmdiff_24_xu} addresses the challenge of bond generation in 3D molecule generation and builds GFLoss based on pre-defined rules.
+Such loss term guides the molecule in generating authentic bonds at each sampling step.
+Instead of point clouds, VoxMol \cite{voxmol_23_pinheiro} voxelizes molecules in voxel grid, where the length of each cubic grid is .25\AA.
+Such approach does not requires to know the number of atoms that need to be generated and scales better compares to previous methods.